-- Lifestyle Entrepreneur (guiding, inspiring and motivating women to love their life via my private membership club, the Love Your Life Club, and my upcoming Life Reboot Camp online programme)
+- Lifestyle Entrepreneur (guiding, inspiring and motivating women to love their life via my Life Reboot Camp online programme, amongst other things)

 And I have no doubt that in the next 20-30 years before I retire I will be and do many many more things (I have writing, speaking and organising retreats on the horizon).